Nissan Note

 Fourth generation (K13, 2010−2017)

-Nissan Micra with the code K13 was presented at the 80th Geneva Motor Show in March 2010.
-Based on a new platform «Nissan V», which is also used for other Nissan vehicles such as Almera, Pulsar, Sentra, Note and Kicks.
-The exterior design has not changed much, the same rounded shapes with bulging headlights, similar to the style of cars, remain «Porsche».
+The Nissan Micra with the K13 code was presented at the 80th Geneva Motor Show in March 2010.
+It is based on the new "Nissan V" platform, which is also used for other Nissan cars such as Almera, Pulsar, Sentra, Note and Kicks.
+The exterior design has not changed much, the same rounded shapes with bulging headlights, similar to the style of "Porsche" cars, remained.
 The body shape remained only in the form of a five-door hatchback with a length of 3780 mm, a width of 1675 mm, a height of 1515 mm, a wheelbase of 2450 mm and a curb weight of 985-1082 kg.
 Assembly shops were located in India, Indonesia, Thailand, Taiwan, China and Mexico.
-In India, the car was produced and sold under the name «Renault Pulse».
-The drag coefficient of the body is only 0.32, which is achieved thanks to the smooth roofline.
+In India, the car was produced and sold under the name "Renault Pulse" The drag coefficient of the body is only 0.32, which is achieved thanks to the smooth roof line.

-In 2013, the car was updated with a new grille, hood, fenders, headlights and front bumper.
+In 2013, the car was updated, receiving a new radiator grille, hood, fenders, headlights and front bumper.
 LED taillights and other minor changes.
-Inside, the center console, air vents, gear selector, door armrests, fabrics for seats and linings have been updated.
+Inside, the center console, air vents, gear selector, door armrests, seat fabrics and linings were updated.